Porthmadog, known locally as "Port" is a bustling coastal town, with plenty of shops and places to eat.

 It has a strong cultural heritage, being the home of the Ffestiniog Railway, and with the fantasy Italianate village of Portmeirion, where The Prisoner was filmed, lying close by.

-If you like your Golf then this area offers a fantastic variety of options, with some of Wales’ most renowned golf courses lying close by, including Royal St. David.
+If you like your Golf then this area offers a fantastic variety of options, with some of Wales’ most renowned golf courses lying close by, including Royal St. David near Harlech.
 Porthmadog course is also well worth playing and trips out to the peninsula (to play Pwllheli, Nefyn and Abersoch) offer the fantastic combination of great golf with stunning scenery.

-Borth y Gest situated on the edge of the River Glaslyn, just over a mile south of Porthmadog.
-The village retains much of its Victorian charm with its neat rows of Victorian houses leading down to the sheltered sandy bay, featuring a horseshoe shaped promenade of brightly coloured houses.
+Just over a mile south of Porthmadog is the beautiful village of Borth-y-Gest.
+Situated on the edge of the River Glaslyn the village retains much of its victorian charm with its neat rows of victorian houses leading down to the sheltered sandy bay, featuring a horseshoe shaped promenade of brightly coloured houses.

 - Moorings Bistro: Ivy Terrace, Borth-y-Gest, LL49 9TS.
 01766 513500.